geo-martino/aiorequestful/docs/guides/response.status.rst

    For more info on how to pass :py:class:`.StatusHandler` objects to the :py:class:`.RequestHandler`, see :ref:`request-status`.

 Supported status handlers
 -------------------------

-The following is a list of each supports status handler with excerpts from their source code showing the supported status codes and the handle logic they implement.
+The following is a list of each implemented status handler included in this module with excerpts from their source code showing the supported status codes and the :py:meth:`.StatusHandler.handle` logic they implement.

 .. seealso::
    You may wish to :ref:`extend this functionality <status-custom>`.